In Husby parish are there 4 lakes which together was the

 and flowing water can create presumptions for iron works which were

-created along the courses that gave enough with water around the
+created along the watercourses that gave enough with water around the

 There are at least 5 hammers known along the water system.
 The